nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/firebase-deploy.md

 5. Modify your `.gitignore` - add the firebase folder `.firebase/`

 ### After Changes are made
 So you made some cool new changes to your project.
-You did a PR and merged everything to master.
+You did a PR and merged everything to main.
 How do you get those changes deployed to firebase?
 Easy!
-Locally switch to master and pull down the changes.
+Locally switch to main and pull down the changes.
 Then run `npm run deploy`.
 Then check that your changes are there.
 Firebase does do some caching so if you don't see your changes clear your cache and look again.

 ## If Your Project Is Just Vanilla JS
 ### Setup